ChiShingLi/CovidApp/README.md

 ## Note
 This React web app was created as an personal project.<br />
-The data presented on this site might not be accurate or complete.
+The data presented on this site might not be accurate or complete.<br />

-## Demo
-You a live demo website is avalible [here](https://chishingli.github.io/CovidApp-deploy)
+COVID data are gathered from (http://covid19api.com/)